Cliff Bungalow, Calgary: Demographics

 Residents in this community had a median household income of CAN$47,126 in 2005, and there were 20.4% low income residents living in the neighbourhood.
 As of 2006, 16.7% of the residents were immigrants.
 A proportion of 91.5% of the buildings were condominiums or apartments, and 72.2% of the housing was used for renting.

+Crime

 Education

 The community is served by Western Canada High School.